-**Stay tuned for next week when Certified Personal Trainer, Tayler, shares her top habits for success!**
+**Stay tuned for next week when Richard, Fitness Professional at DeHenzel Training Systems, shares his top habits for success!**

 Written by DeHenzel Training Systems

-5 Successful Habits of Fitness Professionals: Jodi Atkinson
+5 Successful Habits of Fitness Professionals: Jason DeHenzel

 About DeHenzel Training Systems: DeHenzel Training Systems offers In Home Personal Training services throughout Northern Virginia and Washington DC.
 Aside from in home, personal training is also available at the office gym or outdoors at a local park.